-Work schedules will be provided by the district and must be followed.
-The time required to do each job, should be indicated, as well as the frequency with which the job should be done.
+Work schedules are provided by the district and must be followed.
+Work schedules may not be altered to include area maps and duty hours.
+Area maps must be provided to custodial staff and must be posted in the custodial closet.
+The time required to do each job should be indicated including the frequency with which the job should be done.
 It may be a daily job, weekly job, monthly job, or a seasonal job/schedule.
 The daily jobs should be scheduled throughout the day according to the most appropriate time for doing each job.